How to format your work

 Margins

-For printed dissertations and theses, you may receive specific guidance about the suitable layout of margins, as these are more likely to be printed: see this university guide on formatting PhD theses
+For dissertations and theses, you may receive specific guidance about the suitable layout of margins, as these are more likely to be printed: see this guide to formatting PhD theses.

 Paragraph alignment

-Most formatting instructions specify that paragraphs should be lined up in a straight line (aligned) on the left hand edge, but left jagged on the right hand edge (like this page).
+Most formatting instructions specify that paragraphs should be aligned to the left hand edge of the page, but left jagged on the right hand edge (like this page).
 This is called left alignment, or flush-left style, and should be the default alignment setting for your word processor.
-This style can be helpful for visual accessibility, but check any specific instructions you have been given by your department to see which style of alignment you have been asked to use.
+This style can be helpful for visual accessibility if it is permitted by your School.

 Paragraph indentation

 You may be asked to add indents to your paragraphs: an indent is an additional small gap between the margin and the beginning of a paragraph (it makes a ‘dent’ in the first line of your paragraph).
-Indents are used to provide extra clarification that the reader is starting a new paragraph after finishing the last one: therefore, they should not be used in the first paragraph of your essay.
-Indents are not always required, and whether you are expected to use them may depend on your referencing style, and any formatting instructions you have been given by your department.
+Indents provide extra clarification that the reader is starting a new paragraph after finishing the last one: therefore, they should not be used in the first paragraph of your essay.
+Indents are not always required, and whether you are expected to use them may depend on your referencing style, and any formatting instructions for your School.

 Formatting referenced material